 The Chinese government is constantly checking the internet and deciding which new websites need to be blocked to “protect” their people and their ways.
 As you probably have guessed, there is an extensive list of websites that are blocked.

 Although China claims to be simply safeguarding their nation from the ill effects of worldly views, it’s tactics mimic paranoia.

 Websites that show news from other countries are blocked.
 The Wall Street Journal is a good example of news sites that are blocked.
 The New York Times, Reuters, BBC, and CNN are on the list as well.

-Website that offer streaming services such as Netflix, Twitch, Vimeo, and Hulu.
-Music sites like Pandora and Spotify are blocked.
+A website that offer streaming services such as Netflix, Twitch, Vimeo, and Hulu.
+Music sites like Pandora and Spotify are also blocked.